 If you’re able to build your garden room under permitted development, it’ll be wise to consider a Lawful Development Certificate as this proves the work was permitted and will come in handy should you choose to sell your home.

-Most properties have permitted development rights enabling certain sized extensions to be built without the need for planning permission.
+FAQ Do I need planning permission to change a conservatory into a standard room?Opinder Liddar, Build It’s design and architecture expert, says: Most properties have permitted development rights enabling certain sized extensions to be built without the need for planning permission.
 More than likely your property and replacing the conservatory could fall into this category dependant on the size of the conservatory and if it is lawful itself.
 I assume this is not a listed building and therefore listed building consent would not apply either.
+So long as the new extension is no bigger than the existing, then I expect that planning would not be required.
+If you are not sure, you could apply for a certificate of lawful use to the local authority who would be able to guarantee that planning is not needed. |

-Swimming pools come under the same class as outbuildings, so if you’re planning one in a small garden you should check whether it will fall within the 50% limit on coverage of grounds by buildings.
+Swimming pools come under the same class as outbuildings, so if you’re planning one in a small garden, you should check whether it will fall within the 50% limit on coverage of grounds by buildings.

-An external deck can be laid provided it isn’t over 300mm above ground level.
+An external garden deck can be laid provided it isn’t over 300mm above ground level.
 It’s subject to the same provisos about garden coverage (so counts towards the 50% threshold) and floorplan size in protected areas as apply to outbuildings.

 Trekker’s Grooved composite garden decking has a slim profile and is easy to install across a range of applications using clip fixings.
 The cool-toned planks are ideal for creating a practical, durable and contemporary outdoor area, with the grooved texture helping to prevent a slippy surface